 For this blog, I thought that I would dig deeper into the Magic 7 from a previous blog of mine.
 In particular, I want to take a look at the last 2 points: Learning to repair and letting it go.
 Here’s what I said in the last post on the two topics:

-Learn to repair and say you are sorry: It’s important to own your mistakes.
+It’s important to own your mistakes.
 If you hold grudges against your partner, then there is no room for making amends.
 And then you must learn how to say sorry in a way that your partner will hear it.
 Don’t know what I mean?
 Check out the book by Gary Chapman called “When Sorry Isn’t Enough”.
-All that energy that you are (literally) wasting on holding that grudge, that negativity is space you are not holding for your partner and your relationship.
+All that energy that you are (literally) wasting on holding that grudge, that negativity, is space you are not holding for your partner and your relationship.
 This ties in very nicely to:

 Sometimes the fear of conflict overrides the need for repair attempts.
 However, in my work with couples, I support them to reframe conflict as an opportunity for growth and deeper connection.
 Can it feel vulnerable and risky to do?
 YES!
 But, the depth of risk you take in becoming open, naked emotionally and vulnerable has a direct correlation to the depth of connectedness you will achieve in your relationship.
 It builds trust and faith in your partner and your partnership.
 We take ownership of our choices and our actions/behaviours based on those choices.
 Then we find a way to repair that fits with the person we are making amends with.